naveedamir484/Inventory-and-sales/README.md

 # Inventory-sales

-Java console based application to manage sales and inventory.
+Console based JAVA application to manage sales and inventory.
 It manages the details of payment,stock quantity, purchasing, loss/gain per stock, etc. edditing and updating of records results in proper resource management.

 * Frontend - java console.